Samsung Showcases the Future of Connected Living at CES 2019

 Samsung unveiled its 98" QLED 8K – it's largest yet – adding to its 2019 lineup that features 65", 75", 82", and 85" models.
 Embedded with the Quantum Processor 8K chip, the 2019 8K line delivers the best in QLED picture quality, design, smart features in more sizes than ever in stunning 8K resolution.
 Whether a viewer is watching content through a streaming service, set-top box, HDMI, USB or even mobile screen mirroring, Samsung's proprietary AI-based technology can recognize and upscale any content, regardless of the native resolution, to near pristine 8K quality.
 This is Samsung's smartest and most powerful TV yet.

 In 2019, Samsung Smart TVs offer more ways to search for content and more compatibility with connected devices than ever before.
-With an improved AI algorithm that leverages a user’s subscription services, favorite content, and TV viewing habits, the Universal Guide makes it easier for users to find the perfect show for them to watch.
-Users also have more options than ever to quickly and easily find and control their favorite content with just their voice by using new Bixby and the AI Remote as well as even more ways to control their Samsung TVs through Amazon Echo and Google Home.
+Users also have more options than ever to quickly and easily find and control their favourite content with just their voice by using new Bixby and the AI Remote as well as even more ways to control their Samsung TVs through Amazon Echo and Google Home.

 In a move to deliver more entertainment options, value and open platform functionality to Samsung Smart TV users, Samsung announced it will offer iTunes Movies and TV Shows and Apple AirPlay 2 support on 2019 Samsung Smart TV models beginning this spring.
 Support on 2018 Samsung Smart TVs will be made available via a firmware update.
 In an industry first, a new iTunes Movies and TV Shows app will debut only on Samsung Smart TVs in more than 100 countries.
 AirPlay 2 support will be available on Samsung Smart TVs in 190 countries worldwide.